0. Answer the residence question before everything else

 1. Start with the person, not the paperwork

-Before comparing facilities or services, write down the older person's daily routine, mobility, medication, cognitive changes, communication needs, diet, and what kind of support is already needed at home.
+Before comparing locations or services, write down the older person's daily routine, mobility, medication, cognitive changes, communication needs, diet, and what kind of support is already needed at home.
 This becomes the baseline for every later conversation in Japan.

 2. Confirm residence, insurance, and municipality questions